 Uganda on the eastern side of the Western Albertine Rift Valley.
 Rwenzori lies along the border of Uganda and the Democratic Republic of Congo.
 The park is also located in Kabarole, Bundibugyo as well as Kasese districts.

-This national park was started in 1991 and then designated as a UNESCO World Heritage Site in 1994 due to its exceptional natural beauty.
-It’s about 1,000km in size and has got the third highest mountain peak in Africa, waterfalls, glaciers as well as lakes.
+This National Park was started in 1991 and then designated as a UNESCO World Heritage Site in 1994 due to its exceptional natural beauty.
+It’s about 1,000km in size and has got the third highest mountain peak in Africa.
+It has waterfalls, glaciers as well as lakes.
 It’s also known for its fantastic plant life.

-• This park has also got glaciers, waterfalls, the snowfields, as well as lakes and this is considered to be Africa’s most fantastic mountain areas.
+As already mentioned, this park has also got glaciers, waterfalls, snowfields, as well as lakes.
+It is considered to be Africa’s most fantastic mountain area.